 Financial and Corporate Sustainability Review

-- The recommended development of a new operating model which would include investigation of shared services with other council partners, options for contracting out some services and request of ongoing support from Government during the change process.
+“The development of a new operating model includes investigation of shared services with other council partners, options for contracting out some services and a request of ongoing support from Government during the change process.